chetanbg1/cbg-microservice/README.md

     - provide different libraries which allows us to build and manage our microservices on cloud using service discovery such as eureka server

+What Is Service Discovery?
+When we talk about a microservices architecture, we refer to a system with a large number of small services, working with each other:

+An important feature of such architectures is auto-scaling.
+The number of instances of a microservice varies based on the system load.
+Initially, you could have 5 instances of Microservice5, which go up later to 20, 100 or 1000!
+Two important questions arise
+How does Microservice4 know how many instances of Microservice5 are present, at a given time?
+In addition, how does it distribute the load among all of them?

+Hardcoding URLs is not an Option
+One way to do this is to hard-code the URLs of Microservice5 instances, within Microservice4.
+That means every time the number of Microservice5 instances changes (with addition of new, or deletion of existing), the configuration within Microservice4 needs to change.
+This is a big headache.

+Using Service Discovery
+Ideally, you want to change the number of instances of Microservice5 based on the load, and make Microservice4 dynamically aware of the instances.

+That’s where the concept of Service Discovery comes into the picture.

+The component that provides this service is generally called a naming server.

+All instances of all the microservices, register themselves with the naming server.
+Whenever a microservice wants to talk to another microservices, it asks the naming server about the available instances.

+In the example above, whenever a new instance of Microservice5 is launched, it registers with the naming server.
+When Microservice4 wants to talk to Microservice5, it asks the naming server - what are the available instances of Microservice5?

 challenges in microservices -
     monitoring  / tracking
     managing product realse